Panda Review: Quick Expert Summary

 - And more…

-Panda also has a few extras that I haven’t seen from many other antiviruses, like:
+Panda also has a few extras that I haven’t seen from many other antiviruses, like a Rescue Kit to remove malware from heavily infected and unresponsive PCs, file encryption to protect important files from hackers and thieves, and USB drive scanning.

 Most of Panda’s features are good (and some of them, like the Rescue Kit, are excellent), but there are a couple of areas that need improvement.
-For example, Panda’s web protection detected less than 50% of the phishing sites I visited in my tests, the VPN is very limited and only comes with unlimited data on the most expensive plan, and the customer support is absolutely terrible.
+For example, Panda’s web protection detected less than 50% of the phishing sites I visited in my tests, the VPN only comes with unlimited data on the most expensive plan, and the customer support is below average.

-I don’t think Panda can compete with some top competitors, but it’s a decent option for anyone looking for a full-featured, easy-to-use internet security suite.
+I don’t think Panda can stack up against some top competitors, but it’s a decent option for anyone looking for a full-featured, easy-to-use internet security suite.
 It offers a variety of packages for all budgets, and all of them are backed by a 30-day money-back guarantee.

 🔥 Firewall | ✅ |